BizArk/BizArk3/BizArk.Core/README.md

 ## Utilities

+- **StringTemplate** If you like string interpolation in C# but need to use it for a non-interned string, StringTemplate might be of use to you.
+You can create a template using property names instead of indexes.
+- **ObjectUtil** Can convert an object into a property bag (a string/object dictionary).
+Can convert from dictionary, DataReader, DataRow, or POCO.
+- **ObjectDictionary** Wraps an object and provides an IDictionary interface for accessing its properties.
 - **BitMask** Provides a wrapper around an integer that easy access to the different bits.
 It is expected that you derive a custom class from BitMask and provide properties for each of the bits.
 The properties should call GetBit and SetBit with the appropriate bit number, starting with 0.
 - **ClassFactory** A very simple class factory.
 Used inside of BizArk.Core to provide a way to change what classes get created for some key classes.
 To customize classes, just set ClassFactory.Factory to your factory method.
 - **EqualityComparer** Useful for handling equality comparisons in Linq queries with a lambda.